Alliance believes that every individual has the following rights:

 - The right to ask questions when you do not understand your care or what you are expected to do.

 - The right to voice grievances about Alliance or the care you receive from providers in the Alliance network.

 - The right to appeal any Alliance decision to deny, reduce, suspend or terminate a requested service.

-- The right of enrollees who live in Adult Care Homes to report any suspected violation of an enrollee right to the appropriate regulatory authority.
+- The right of individuals who live in adult care homes to report any suspected rights violation to the appropriate regulatory authority.

 - The right to make recommendations about Alliance’s member rights and responsibilities policy.

 - The right to freedom of speech and freedom of religious expression.

 - The right to equal employment and educational opportunities.